pauloborba/academic-kickstart/content/authors/admin/_index.md

 My main research interests are in the following topics and their integration: advanced (semi-structured, structured, semantic) code merging tools, code integration conflicts, continuous integration and deployment, software modularity, software product lines, and refactoring.

+I am Associate Editor of [IEEE Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
 I am a member of the ACM and of the Brazilian Computer Society.

 I co-founded [Qualiti Software Processes](http://www.qualiti.com.br), a spin-off of the Informatics Center and [C.E.S.A.R.](http://www.cesar.org.br), specialized on software development tools and processes.
 This was one of the first companies to join [Porto Digital](https://www.portodigital.org), now one of the major information technology hubs in Brazil.